KonduitAI/konduit-serving/python/tests/README.md

 ### [`test_start.py`](https://github.com/KonduitAI/konduit-serving/blob/master/python/tests/test_start.py)

 Checks if a server configured with a TensorFlow model can be started, then stops it.

 Starts a server based on an [InferenceConfiguration](../konduit/inference.py#L2386-L2427) with a single [ModelPipelineStep](../konduit/inference.py#L1579-L1778) built with a model trained in TensorFlow, configured using the [TensorFlowConfig](../konduit/inference.py#L656-L720) class.

 This server is configured to accept input data type 'NUMPY' and output data type 'NUMPY'.

 Possible data types for the server configuration are listed in [`konduit.inference`](../konduit/inference.py#L863-L865) and should be specified in [ServingConfig](../konduit/inference.py#L861-L1018):
-- Accepted input data types are JSON, ARROW, IMAGE, ND4J (not yet implemented), NUMPY.
+- Accepted input data types are JSON, ARROW, IMAGE, ND4J (not yet implemented) and NUMPY.
-- Accepted output data types are NUMPY, JSON, ND4J (not yet implemented), ARROW
+- Accepted output data types are NUMPY, JSON, ND4J (not yet implemented) and ARROW.

 ### [`test_transform_process.py`](test_transform_process.py)

 Checks if a TransformProcessPipelineStep can be performed.

 This tests builds [InferenceConfiguration](../konduit/inference.py#L2386-L2427) with [TransformProcessPipelineStep](../konduit/inference.py#L1400-L1573).
 The transform process is defined by [TransformProcessBuilder](https://github.com/eclipse/deeplearning4j/blob/master/datavec/datavec-api/src/main/java/org/datavec/api/transform/TransformProcess.java#L611) (the Builder subclass of TransformProcess in DataVec), written to a JSON file and loaded again for use in a [TransformProcessPipelineStep](../konduit/inference.py#L1400-L1573).

 The [TransformProcessPipelineStep](../konduit/inference.py#L1400-L1573) is defined by a DataVec [TransformProcess](https://deeplearning4j.org/docs/latest/datavec-transforms), which in turn requires a [Schema](https://deeplearning4j.org/docs/latest/datavec-schema).